smart-data-models/dataModel.Agrifood/Pen/doc/spec_JA.md

       x-ngsi:
         type: Property
     sex:
-      description: 'The sex of the animals contained in the pen'
+      description: The sex of the animals contained in the pen
       enum:
         - M
         - F